yeti-platform/yeti-platform-old.github.io/_posts/2017-10-6-yeti-ecosystem.md

 ## Yeti is a social animal

-It might not be known to most cyrptozoologists, but Yeti is a social animal.
+It might not be known to most cryptozoologists, but Yeti is a social animal.
 Sure, it may be good enough as a threat actor encyclopedia, but there's so much more you can do with it!

 Yeti's ideal world is a world where all its features are put to good use.
 That includes data-oriented features such as feeds, analytics and exports, but also more high-level information such as describing TTPs and tying them to different actors.
 FAME and FIR, by the awesome CERT Société Générale team have features that allow them to work closely with Yeti, both pushing and pulling information.